slothy-optimizer/slothy/paper/artifact/README.md

 # Submission artifact

-This directory contains the artifact submission for the paper [Fast and Clean: Auditable high-performance assembly via constraint solving](https://eprint.iacr.org/2022/1303.pdf).
+This directory contains the artifact submission for the CHES 2024 paper [Fast and Clean: Auditable high-performance assembly via constraint solving](https://eprint.iacr.org/2022/1303.pdf).

 The artifact enables interested readers to:

-1. `Optimize`: Reproduce the SLOTHY optimizations described in the paper.
+1. _Optimize:_ Reproduce the SLOTHY optimizations described in the paper.
-2. `Test`: Verify the functional correctness of the optimized code.
+2. _Test:_ Validate the functional correctness of the optimized code through tests.
-3. `Benchmark`: If suitable development boards are available, evaluate the performance of the optimized code.
+3. _Benchmark:_ If suitable development boards are available, evaluate the performance of the optimized code.

 ## Setup

-`Optimize` requires the [SLOTHY](https://github.com/slothy-optimizer/slothy) repository.
-For `Test` and `Benchmark`, we recommend and describe the use of the [pqmx](https://github.com/slothy-optimizer/pqmx) and [pqax](https://github.com/slothy-optimizer/pqax) test repositories for Cortex-M and Cortex-A. `Benchmark` requires the availability of suitable development boards.
+Optimization requires the [SLOTHY](https://github.com/slothy-optimizer/slothy) repository.
+For testing and benchmarking, we recommend and describe the use of the [pqmx](https://github.com/slothy-optimizer/pqmx) and [pqax](https://github.com/slothy-optimizer/pqax) test repositories for Cortex-M and Cortex-A. Benchmarking further requires the availability of suitable devices or development boards.

 ### Docker